-Epeorus mayflies are sort of an unique mayfly in that the subimagoes (duns) escape from their nymphal skins on the stream bottom rather at the surface.
+Epeorus mayflies are sort of unique mayflies in that the subimago (duns) escape from their nymphal skins on the stream bottom rather than at the surface.
 The newly hatched Epeorus duns drift in the flow working their way to the surface to dry their wings and fly off.
-Most other mayflies work their way as a nymph to the surface, or to the bank and/or rocks protruding from the river to hatch.
+Most other mayflies work their way as a nymph to the surface, or the bank and/or rocks protruding from the river to hatch.

 On many freestone streams in the Upper Midwest you can find Epeorus vitreus nymphs in the riffles clinging to the rocks along the streambed.
-The nymphs are relatively wide, flat and have gill plates that flare out from their abdomen that makes them easy to identify versus the other common mayfly nymphs.
-I have identified several different mayfly species in the photo below so you cna see the differences between each.
+The nymphs are relatively wide, and flat and have gill plates that flare out from their abdomen which makes them easy to identify versus the other common mayfly nymphs.
+I have identified several different mayfly species in the photo below so you can see the differences between each larva.

 No. #1 are Epeorus vitreus nymphs